fstarred/c64-playground/README.md

     rts
 ```

-Everytime we hardscroll video, we have to roll the star too in order to "follow" the screen and show star fixed on it.
+Everytime we hardscroll video, we have to roll the star as well in order to "follow" the screen and show star fixed on it.

 ```
 roll_stars